Limavady: History

 Limavady had an early association with the linen and Irish whiskey industries.
 In 1608, a licence was granted to Sir Thomas Phillips by King James I to distil whiskey.

-for the next seven years, within the countie of Colrane, otherwise called O Cahanes countrey, or within the territorie called Rowte, in Co.
-Antrim, by himselfe or his servauntes, to make, drawe, and distil such and soe great quantities of aquavite, usquabagh and aqua composita, as he or his assignes shall thinke fitt; and the same to sell, vent, and dispose of to any persons, yeeldinge yerelie the somme 13s 4d...
+for the next seven years, within the countie of Colrane, otherwise called O Cahanes countrey, or within the territorie called Rowte, in County Antrim, by himselfe or his servauntes, to make, drawe, and distil such and soe great quantities of aquavite, usquabagh and aqua composita, as he or his assignes shall thinke fitt; and the same to sell, vent, and dispose of to any persons, yeeldinge yerelie the somme 13s 4d...

 The Limavady Distillery was founded in 1750 on the banks of the River Roe.
 Limavady, however, did not benefit from subsequent expansion of linen manufacturing in the 19th century.
 As a result, it remained a modest sized market town until the late 20th century.
 Limavady Town Hall, later known as the Alexander Memorial Hall and now part of the Roe Valley Arts & Cultural Centre, was completed in 1872.

 In 1941 RAF Limavady, a base for air patrols over the Atlantic during World War II, was opened just to the north of the town.
 The RAF left the base in 1945 but it continued as a naval air station until 1958, when the land was returned to agricultural use.

 During the Troubles in Northern Ireland, four people were killed in or near Limavady by the Provisional Irish Republican Army.
 Two were members of the security forces and two were civilians who were killed by a bomb as they drove past Limavady Royal Ulster Constabulary station.

 In 1987, Limavady became famous as the unintended arrival point for the world's first transatlantic hot air balloon crossing by Richard Branson and Per Lindstrand.